Mining Architectural Information: A Systematic Mapping Study: Results

 \subsubsection{Approaches}

 The selected studies have proposed and used different approaches to mine architectural information from different sources.
 We analyzed and synthesized the approaches used for mining architectural information by following the coding steps for data synthesis as described in Section \ref{DataSynthesis}.
 We observed that some selected studies did name their approaches used to mine architectural information and others did not.
-If a study does not provide a name for the proposed approach, we labelled it as “Unnamed” (see Table \ref{SammazationOf_Autom_Approaches} and Table \ref{SammazationOfSemi-Autom_Approaches}).
-Moreover, we found that the proposed approaches have different level of automation (e.g., automatic, semi-automatic).
+If a study does not provide a name for the proposed approach, we labeled it as “Unnamed” (see the Automatic Approaches sheet in the Supplementary Material \citep{dataset}).
+Moreover, we found that the proposed approaches have different levels of automation (e.g., automatic, semi-automatic).
 In addition, these approaches have been applied in different types of tasks (e.g., classification, clustering) for mining architectural information from various sources.
 Thus, in this SMS, we utilized a two-level categorization to categorize the approaches for mining architectural information.
 At the first level, we divided the approaches in three high-level categories based on the level of automation: (1) \textit{automatic}, (2) \textit{semi-automatic}, and (3) \textit{manual}.
 At the second level, we further categorized the approaches in three categories based on different types of tasks in mining architectural information: (1) \textit{architectural information classification}, (2) \textit{architectural information clustering}, and (3) \textit{architectural information retrieval}.
-In total, we gathered 89 approaches from the selected studies of which 58.4\% (i.e., 52 out of 89) (see Table \ref{SammazationOf_Autom_Approaches}) are automatic approaches, 35.9\% (i.e., 32 out of 89) are semi-automatic approaches (see Table \ref{SammazationOfSemi-Autom_Approaches}), and 6.2\% (5 out of 89) are manual approaches (see Table \ref{SammazationOfManual_Approaches}).
-Architectural information classification based approaches count 56.2\% (50 out of 89), followed by clustering based approaches (25.8\%, 23 out of 89), and information retrieval based approaches (17.9\%, 16 out of 89).
-In this SMS, one selected study may make use of two or more approaches, and consequently the number of collected approaches (89) is greater than the number of the selected studies (87).
+In total, we gathered 95 approaches from the selected studies of which 60\% (i.e., 57 out of 95) are automatic approaches (see the Automatic Approaches sheet in the Supplementary Material \citep{dataset}), 34.7\% (i.e., 33 out of 95) are semi-automatic approaches (see the Semi-automatic Approaches sheet in the Supplementary Material \citep{dataset}), and 5.3\% (5 out of 95) are manual approaches (see the Manual Approaches sheet in the Supplementary Material \citep{dataset}).
+Architectural information classification-based approaches count 52.6\% (50 out of 95), followed by clustering-based approaches (26.3\%, 25 out of 95), and information retrieval-based approaches (15.8\%, 15 out of 95).
 Furthermore, to help and ease the applicability of these approaches in practice, we also present the sources that the proposed approaches can be applied on.